 Churro chips dusted with cinnamon and sugar are an easy to make sweet treat.
 All you need is about 5 minutes and a few ingredients.
 Make them with pita or tortillas.

-Churros are a popular treat, and it’s easy to see why: They’re essentially ropes of dough that are fried and then coated in cinnamon sugar.
+Traditional Churros are a popular treat, and it’s easy to see why.
+They’re essentially ropes of dough that are fried and then coated in cinnamon sugar.

 Churro chips are a perfect snack to make when you crave the delicious cinnamon-y sweet taste of churros but don’t want to make a total mess of the kitchen.
 They’re also crispy and just sweet enough; basically a treat you’ll be making over and over!
 I also share two ways to cook them, either frying them in oil or baking them in the oven!